 A Note on the Forthcoming Dhana Yoga Article

-The Dhana Yoga family is wide enough to deserve its own detailed treatment, and Paramarsh's editorial roadmap includes a dedicated Dhana Yoga article forthcoming in the Yogas series.
-That article will catalogue the specific Dhana Yoga sub-types, the lord-pairings, and the diagnostic methods for reading wealth in a chart.
-For now, the practical takeaway is that Lakshmi Yoga and Dhana Yoga are complementary rather than identical — and confusing them tends to overstate the abundance promise of charts with one but not the other.
+The Dhana Yoga family is wide enough to deserve its own detailed treatment, and Paramarsh's Yogas series now includes a dedicated Dhana Yoga article.
+That article catalogues the specific Dhana Yoga sub-types, the lord-pairings, and the diagnostic methods for reading wealth in a chart.
+For now, the practical takeaway is that Lakshmi Yoga and Dhana Yoga are complementary rather than identical - and confusing them tends to overstate the abundance promise of charts with one but not the other.

 When you encounter Lakshmi Yoga in your own chart, read it for what it specifically promises: refined, gracious, dharma-aligned abundance that arrives more often than not without aggressive seeking.
 When you encounter Dhana Yoga, read it for what it promises: the industrious capacity to earn, accumulate, and multiply wealth over time.
 The two together are the richest combination, but each on its own carries its own valid texture of fortune.